 They are able to grown in zones 2 through 10, and can be sown out in the garden following the last frost.

 Common species of Zinnia grown in the garden include Profusion flower and 'youth and old age'.

 Zinnia by Photofarmer.

-Ideally grow Zinnia in a sunny area of the garden that gets an afternoon shade.
-The plants are able to grow in most soils of pH 6 to 7, but soil should be enriched with manure for best results.
+Ideally grow Zinnia plants in a sunny area of the garden that gets an afternoon shade.
+The plants are able to grow in most soils of pH 6 to 7.
+The soil should be enriched with manure for best results.

 Purple Zinnia by Dendroica Cerulea.

-Pinch back Zinnia plants to encourage branching; feed again once they start to flower.
-Remove (deadhead) dying flowers.
+Pinch back Zinnia plants to encourage branching.
+Feed again once they start to flower.
+Remove (deadhead) decayed flowers.